diversen/blood-pressure-log/README.md

 # README

-A simple PHP app for logging blood pressure.
+A simple PHP / MySQL app for logging blood pressure for multiple users.

-A single user may add multiple aliases (e.g. your parents or other members of your family).
+* User may add multiple aliases (e.g. your parents or other members of your family)
+* Readings Today
+* Daily Average (Last 30 days)
+* Weekly Average (1 year)

 # Usage

-You can try it or use it on https://bp.10kilobyte.com
+You can try it or use it for free on https://bp.10kilobyte.com

 # Install